oslomet-arx-as-a-service/Rapport/product-documentation/product-documentation.md

 #### Short presentation

-As a stretch goal, the employer wished for a way to quickly access the ARX functionality, taking advantage of the flexible REST API provided by the ARXaaS service.
-It was therefore decided to implement an interactive web frontend.
-So the user can analyze or anonymize their data.
-Without the need for the user to install software on their local machine.
+As a stretch goal, the employer wished for a way to quickly access the ARX functionality.
+It was therefore decided to implement an interactive web frontend, by taking advantage of the flexible REST API provided by the ARXaaS service.
+Making this client available will give the user the posibility to analyze or anonymize their data, without the need to install software on their local machine.

 #### Technologies